-In response to this situation, the Universal Postal Union is inviting its Member-countries and their designated operators in the Caribbean and Latin America regions to join a new campaign aimed at raising awareness of ways to reduce the risk of transmission of the Zika virus.
+In response to this situation, the Universal Postal Union invited its member countries and their designated operators in the Caribbean and Latin America regions to join a campaign aimed at raising awareness of ways to reduce the risk of transmission of the Zika virus.

 Posts can make a difference and help to halt the spread of the virus by bringing the prevention message to their employees and the general public through the 50,000 post offices in the region.

-To this end, and in line with the mandate given by its 25th Congress, the UPU, in cooperation with the Pan American Health Organization (PAHO), has prepared campaign materials for display in post offices and other workplaces.
-Wherever possible, posts are also urged to print and distribute the leaflets to their customers, at home or to their post office boxes, and to publish them on their website and in newsletters.
+To this end, and in line with the mandate given by its 25th Congress, the UPU, in cooperation with the Pan American Health Organization, prepared campaign materials for display in post offices and other workplaces.
+Wherever possible, Posts are also urged to print and distribute the leaflets to their customers, at home or to their post office boxes, and to publish them on their website and in newsletters.